Speed Cache documentation

 - Automatic menu to cache: Automatically add new menus to the cached page list.

-- Lazy loading: Load progressively images when user scroll down the page, useful if you have long page with a bunch of images inside.
+To access Lazy loading, please go to Dashboard > Configuration link.
+This feature help you load progressively images when user scroll down the page, useful if you have long page with a bunch of images inside.
+First, you should enable this parameter, and then you will see these settings below:

 To access Default Values, go to Dashboard > Configuration link.
-This is the default values that applies to new URL when added in the Speed Cache system.
+These are the default values that applies to new URL when added in the Speed Cache system.

 - Caching for guest: Caching this URL for guest users